 These foods often include preservatives and severely hinders the body’s ability to heal naturally.

 One good turn deserves another — so a good internal cleanse and dietary shift deserves an external prop to help move the healing of lower back pain along.
 Keeping your body on track, after all, requires both internal and external to work in tandem.

 Alternative therapies such as inversion therapy has several upsides, including the fact that it relies on absolutely no “magic” — just good ol’ gravity.
 For those who are familiar with the origin and intended use of Pilates, inversion therapy will sound quite familiar.

 The idea of using inversion therapy is based on a 1978 study showing that an inversion table could lengthen the spine and reduce muscle spasms.
-The best inversion table of 2017, then, would be able to harness the natural anti-gravitational effect to reduce the compression one feels during back pain.
+Have a look at this guide: Best Inversion Table 2017 – Our Top Picks by Free Your Spine.
+After reading it you would be able to harness the natural anti-gravitational effect to reduce the compression one feels during back pain.

 Muscles are intricately connected to bones and skeletal structure so a loss in density due to aging or issues like osteoporosis are likely to cause muscular pain as well.